ZEISS Microscopy Knowledge Base

 3. Expand the Input ROI dialog.

-Small downward chevron icon
+Small chevron icon.

 Bounds: Sets the analysis area edges.
 The whole XY bounds, the viewing area or a custom space can be applied.